ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Connecting to hosts: behavioral inventory parameters
 ====================================================

-As described above, setting the following variables control how Ansible interacts with remote hosts.
+As described above, setting the following variables controls how Ansible interacts with remote hosts.

 Host connection: